CommunityToolkit/Aspire/src/Aspire.CommunityToolkit.Azure.Hosting.DataApiBuilder/hosting-data-api-builder.md

 # Aspire.CommunityToolkit.Azure.Hosting.DataApiBuilder

-This enables a containerised Data Api Builder to be integrated with .NET Aspire.
+This enables a containerized Data Api Builder to be integrated with .NET Aspire.

 ## Prerequisites